scollinselliott/arkhaia/README.md

 fitting by lowest frequency iteratively (LSSA-LFI), to fit sparse time-indexed observations and then evaluate whether there exists linear dependence in their data-generating process via model comparison.
-The paper applying this method to Babylonian price data is under review (Collins-Elliott Under Review).
+The paper applying this method to Babylonian price data is under review:
+Collins-Elliott (Under Review), “Revisiting”

+# References

 <div id="refs" class="references csl-bib-body hanging-indent"
 entry-spacing="0">